itsamoghgr/face_matching_app/README.md

-# Project Name: Which Bollywood Celebrity You look like
+# Project Name: Face Matching Application

 A Deep learning based streamlit web app which can tell with which bollywood celebrity your face resembles.